geekiam/website/static/posts/node-package-management-configuration.md

 #### engines

-The engines property is a JSON object of key/value pairs that are used to denote/specify the version of the libraries and run-times on which the application should run.
+The engines property is a JSON object of key-value pairs that are used to specify the version of the libraries and run-times for the application to run optimally or depend upon.

 You may use this property to specify the minimum or maximum version numbers node, npm or yarn required to run and to use to develop your application.